hritwickmanna/hritwickmanna/README.md

 - 👋 Hi, I’m @hritwickmanna
-- 👀 I’m interested in software development
+- 👀 I’m interested in mathematics, statistics and programming.
-- 🌱 I’m currently learning ReactJs
+- 🌱 I'm very familiar with the MERN stack.
 - 💞️ I’m looking for internships in the software development field
 - 📫 How to reach me - https://www.linkedin.com/in/hritwickmanna/